afpayments/QCAT_QR_TICKETING_STANDARD/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement request
-about: Suggest an idea for this project
+about: Suggest an idea for improving the documents in this repository
-title: ''
+title: 'ENHANCEMENT: '
-labels: ''
+labels: 'enhancement'
-assignees: ''
+assignees: 'ingonoka'

 ---